DanHalp/PCD-Reconstruction-and-Registration/README.md

     │   └── pr_config.py         # Configuration file with model parameters
-    ├── DCP                      # Folder for the DCP model ├── docs                     # Folder with the final paper and other resources ├── docs                     # Folder with the trained models ├── SpareNet                 # Folder for the SpareNet model └── README.md
+    ├── DCP                      # Folder for the DCP model ├── docs                     # Folder with the final paper and other resources ├── model                    # Folder with the trained models ├── SpareNet                 # Folder for the SpareNet model └── README.md